mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 57 |A row of empty glass enclosures that are all shattered - Close inspection reveals drops of human blood on some of the glass shards.
 | 58 |The laboratory is completely burnt and all the equipment is charred - Several clues can be found: A university graduation ring inscribed, "Good luck, Surry.
 From TR", a small metal disc with, "GKR36F90S1" on it, and a single human hair.
 | 59 |A dead scientist with a syringe in her neck - The room is filled with computers, and on one display, it clearly shows files are in the process of being deleted.
-| 60 |Green fl ames fl icker in a glass cylinder - The cylinder appears to be completely sealed, so where are the fl ames coming from?
+| 60 |Green flames flicker in a glass cylinder - The cylinder appears to be completely sealed, so where are the flames coming from?
 | 61 |A chimpanzee with bright green eyes - The animal hangs upside down, slowly swinging and gazing at the characters from its enclosure.
 | 62 |A small sidearm - A sleek weapon prototype for sure.
 | 63 |Several test tubes with a yellowish growth inside are labeled "Organism 94C" - The seals on the tubes are slightly corrupted.